ccornix/groundzero/README.md

 This command creates a chroot-environment inside which all the symlinks into `/nix/store` within the home directory become valid.

 Note that in the HM config itself, `$HOME/.nix-profile/bin` must be prepended to the existing `PATH` variable so that all commands enabled in the HM config become accessible!

+Rootless HM setup has been tested under Debian GNU/Linux 12.

 *TODO*: Since `.profile`, `.bash_profile`, and `.bashrc` are all symlinks to into `/nix/store` (that is inaccessible right after login), is there any way to avoid that manual activation with user privileges only (without switching to a different shell (e.g. `zsh`) in the HM environment)?